linuxus/worker-safety/README.md

 ### Step 6: Create DeepLens Project <a id="createdlproject"></a>

-1. Using your browser, open the AWS DeepLens console at https://console.aws.amazon.com/deeplens/.
+1. On new tab, open the AWS DeepLens console at https://console.aws.amazon.com/deeplens/.
 2. Choose Projects, then choose Create new project.
 3. On the Choose project type screen